What is wireless broadband?

 What are wireless broadband speeds like?

-At the moment, plans that come with wireless broadband routers have speeds up to Virgin Media.
+At the moment, widely-available plans that come with wireless broadband routers have speeds up to 360Mb, but there are even plans available with speeds of up to 1,000Mbps in some areas.
 Remember, if you’re connecting via WiFi, rather than plugging in directly to the modem, you’re likely to get speeds that are considerably slower than the maximum advertised speed.

 How can I get wireless broadband?
 Is it available in my area?

-If you want to get a wireless broadband package, first of all take a look at our wireless broadband comparison to see what deals are out there - you can even enter the town where you live to see the specific deals available where you live.
+If you want to get a wireless broadband package, first of all take a look at our wireless broadband comparison to see what deals are out there - you can even enter details of your town to see the specific deals available where you live.

 When you’re reviewing plans, think about price, broadband speed, contract length, and discount period, and consider whether you want to go for a broadband-only plan or you’d like to opt for a broadband and TV or broadband and phone package.